stofstik/person-generator/README.md

 Generator is from https://github.com/viriciti/example-application.
 Starts on a random port and registers with a service registry.
 https://github.com/stofstik/service-registry
-This way we can connect to this service from another service.
+This way we can connect to this service from another service without having to know the port.

 ### Installation
 - `npm install -g gulp`